 To apply for the J-PAWS program, you must:

-- Be a graduating high school senior with plans to matriculate full time into Mizzou OR a first year Mizzou student who was denied admission to the Pathways to Success Pre-Admission Program.
+- Be a graduating high school senior with plans to matriculate full time into Mizzou OR a first year Mizzou student interested in pursuing a career in medicine.

 - Be at least one of the following: